Spending Christmas Eve Around Europe

 If one is looking for a religious event to happen at Christmas, Europe’s old churches and cathedrals offer beautiful services.

-• Midnight Mass: Procession in holy places as St. Peter’s Basilica in Vatican City or Westminster Abbey in London.
+• Midnight Mass: Procession in holy places such as St. Peter’s Basilica in Vatican City or Westminster Abbey in London.

 Family-Friendly Experiences